 Gasper Tkacik is a Professor at the Institute of Science and Technology, Austria.

 Serena Rezny received her Master's in Applied Math at Penn, and is a PhD student in Statistics at Univeristy of Chicago.

 Daril Vilhena recently received his PhD in Biology from the University of Washington.

-Several postdoctoral fellowships (2-3 years) are available in the mathematical biology group of Joshua Plotkin at the University of Pennsylvania.
+Postdoctoral fellowships (2-3 years) are available in the mathematical biology group of Joshua Plotkin at the University of Pennsylvania.
 The specific research project is flexible and can be tailored to the interests of the individual, but it will fall under the broad purview of evolutionary and ecological theory.
-Areas of interest in the Plotkin lab include theoretical population genetics, the evolutionary ecology of viral populations, the evolution of robustness and adaptability, and the evolution of cooperation, social norms, and decision-making.
+Areas of interest in the Plotkin lab include theoretical population genetics, the evolutionary ecology of viral populations, the evolution of cooperation, social norms, institutions, and decision-making.

 Requirements for the position include: a record of self-motivated research; a PhD in mathematics, statistics, physics, biology or related area; strong communication and writing skills.
 The ideal candidate should also be familiar with scientific programming.

 The postdoctoral fellowships provides a competitive annual stipend plus benefits and health insurance.
 Start date and term are negotiable.
-Highly motivated applicants, of any nationality, are encouraged to email a statement of research interests, CV, and contact details for three references to jplotkin (at) sas.upenn.edu.
+Applicants of any nationality are encouraged to email a statement of research interests, CV, and contact details for three references to jplotkin (at) sas.upenn.edu.
 Informal inquiries are also welcomed.
 Applications from under-represented groups are especially encouraged.